 To build a foundation for college and career readiness, students need to learn to use writing as a way of offering and supporting opinions, demonstrating an understanding of the subjects they are studying, and conveying real and imagined experiences and events.
 They learn to appreciate that a key purpose of writing is to communicate clearly to an external, sometimes unfamiliar audience, and they begin to adapt the form and content of their writing to accomplish a particular task and purpose.
 They develop the capacity to build knowledge on a subject through research projects and to respond analytically to literary and informational sources.
 To meet these goals, students must devote significant time and effort to writing, producing numerous pieces over short and extended time frames throughout the year.

 The goals and priorities for this course are intended to provide opportunities for teachers to create a learning environment which allows students to thrive as writers.
 Teachers will master the foundations for student authentic writing using the model and framework of “Writer’s Workshop”.
-These strategies can be adapted and modified into each teacher’s classroom using these best writing practices and provides a context for implementation within the classroom.
+These strategies can be adapted and modified into each teacher’s classroom using these best writing practices and provide a context for implementation within the classroom.

 Teachers will work through the process of teaching students how to communicate clearly to an external, sometimes unfamiliar audience, and must learn how to adapt the form and content of their writing to accomplish a particular task and purpose.
 Participants will review practical methods for developing their student’s capacity to build knowledge on a subject through research projects and to respond analytically to literary and informational sources.
 The Writer’s Workshop framework is based on the premise of three components to encourage the real-life application of writing into daily life, such dialogue and building confidence with student writing, through short, concise mini-lessons, leading into independent writing/conferencing and concluding with share time.